naidu9678/google_agentic_ai_day/README.md

 This repository contains the source code for an advanced Financial Advisor chatbot built using Google's Agent Development Kit (ADK) and deployed on Google Cloud Run.
 The application leverages Google's Generative AI models through Vertex AI to provide intelligent financial advice, answer user queries, and perform related tasks.

-Steps to use working AI-Powered Financial Advisor Chatbot Prototype.
+Steps to use working AI-Powered Financial Advisor Chatbot Prototype (MVP)

 Please follow the below steps: